How Much Stretching is the Right Amount?

 So how much stretch is the right amount?
 How much is too much?
 And how can we tell the difference?

-Studies on stretching to improve flexibility have shown that when performed regularly (like 3-4 times a week ) over a long period of time, like 4-8 weeks, stretching improved flexibility in hamstrings, calves, ankles, and increased joint range of motion.
+Studies on stretching to improve flexibility have shown that when performed regularly, like 3-4 times a week, over a period of time between 4-8 weeks, stretching improved flexibility in hamstrings, calves, ankles, and increases joint range of motion.
 The findings of the effects of infrequent or short-term stretching don’t last much longer than a day or so.
 So if you don’t stretch regularly, after a day or two, muscles return to pre-stretch length.
-But you can overcome this by static stretches, or holding the stretch/pose a few times a week.
+But you can overcome this by doing static stretching, or holding the stretch/pose a few times a week.

 Another benefit of stretching regularly is that even if the length of your muscle does not change much your perception of the intensity of the stretch sensation diminishes, meaning you won't feel so tight.
 Stretching regularly will make your asana and daily movements feel more comfortable.
 Without regular stretching as you age, your muscles will become stiffer, potentially interfering with your ability to go about the normal activities of daily life, including dressing yourself, driving, walking, getting in and out of a chair and balancing.
 For all these reasons, stretching is very beneficial for you whether or not your muscles actually become more flexible.